developer-zebra/developer-zebra-site/src/mdna/index.md

    description: EAC 1.0 is a Zebra utility that works with Enterprise Browser 2.6 and later to simplify DOM injection, which adds capabilities to a running app without changing the source code.
 EAC maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards, and can voice-enable fields for spoken input and/or output.
    url: /enterprise-browser/latest/guide/eac/
    video: 7aUm-IO9utM
    video_type: youtube
    button_text: Learn More
+ - image-location: right
+   title: Feature-based Licensing Puts Admins in Control
+   subtitle: License Manager in MX 10.2 allows per-feature implementation
+   description: When licensing apps on Zebra devices, it's no longer an all or nothing proposition.
+Now Zebra allows administrators to license specific features individually, putting costs and capabilities in their complete control.
+   url: /mx/licensemgr/
+   video: YLepzmANq2s
+   video_type: youtube
+   button_text: Learn More
+ - image-location: left
+   title: Alert Button Can Save Time, Maybe Lives
+   subtitle: MX 10.2 lets administrators program a key to do just about anything
+   description: Zebra devices offer the ability to designate a key as a "panic button" that when long-pressed executes an intent to perform a customized task such as dialing an emergency phone number, summoning medical assistance or launching any custom Android app or activity.
+   url: /stagenow/latest/stagingprofiles/
+   video: YpDATt5SU-o
+   video_type: youtube
+   button_text: Learn More
 ---